snowplow/documentation/docs/collecting-data/configuring-collector/ui/index.md

 ---
-title: "Accessing Collector Configuration"
+title: "Configuring the Collector in Snowplow BDP"
 date: "2020-08-10"
+sidebar_label: "Using the UI or API"
-sidebar_position: 20
+sidebar_position: 10
+sidebar_custom_props:
+  offerings:
+    - enterprise
 ---

 Having already set up [collectors in your pipeline](/docs/understanding-your-pipeline/architecture-overview-aws/index.md) and trackers [to submit events](/docs/collecting-data/index.md) to them, you may want to verify your collector configuration.
 This can take two forms, depending on your needs.